evvvvil/urptransitionshaders-docs/README.md

 ## How to use:

 1. Import the URP-Transition-Shaders package.
-You should now have new shader options in any Unity material's "Shader" dropdown.
-In "Universal Render Pipeline" menu you now have new transition shaders such as "Lit-Transition" and "Unlit-Transition". :star_struck:
+You should now have new shader options in any Unity material's `Shader` dropdown.
+In `Universal Render Pipeline` category you now have new transition shaders such as `Lit-Transition` and `Unlit-Transition`. :star_struck:

 ![New options available in material shader dropdown](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img01.png?raw=true)

 ![New options available in material shader dropdown](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img02.png?raw=true)

-2. Create a new material in Unity or select an existing material which is using "Lit".
+2. Create a new material in Unity or select an existing material which is using `Lit`.

-2. Switch the material's shader from "Lit" to "Lit-transition": click shader dropdown on the top of material and in "Universal Render Pipeline" menu select "Lit-transition".
+3. Switch the material's shader from `Lit` to `Lit-transition`: click shader dropdown on the top of material and in `Universal Render Pipeline` category select `Lit-transition`.

-3. If you are editing an existing "Lit" material then all the maps and values should stay the same. :rowing_woman: Your material's look will stay intact.
-You should now see a new fold out "Transition Options" in your material inspector panel.
+4. If you are editing an existing `Lit` material then all the maps and values should stay the same. :rowing_woman: Your material's look will stay intact.
+You should now see a new fold out `Transition Options` in your material inspector panel.

-4. Move the "Fader" slider to see the transition in effect.
-Change the "Scale" and "Position Offset" transition options to make sure your object fully hidden at fader value 0 and fully shown at fader value 1.
-If you have transparent material then change the "Gradient Length" at yer leisure.
+5. Move the `Fader` slider to see the transition in effect.
+Change the `Scale` and `Position Offset` transition options to make sure your object fully hidden at fader value 0 and fully shown at fader value 1.
+If you have transparent material then change the `Gradient Length` at yer leisure.

-5. If you are casting shadows then you should also change "Shadow scale" and "Shadow offset" separately from "Scale" and "Offset" above.
-That's because the shadow values will most likely have to be a bit different depending on your "Shadow cut off", whether you have transparency and other factors.
+6. If you are casting shadows then you should also change `Shadow scale` and `Shadow offset` separately from `Scale" and `Offset` above.
+That's because the shadow values will most likely have to be a bit different depending on your `Shadow cut off`, whether you have transparency and other factors.
 Start with the shadow scale and offset same as the scale / position offset values above and tinker with the values until you're happy the shadow transition animation matches your mesh transition animation.

-6. Add the provided script "URPTransitionGroup" as a component to the mesh that has your new transition material.
+7. Add the provided script "URPTransitionGroup" as a component to the mesh that has your new transition material.
 Alternatively you can also add the script to a parent of multiple meshes which have transition materials.
-This will create a URPTransitionGroup, ready to be faded in / out.
-NOTE: You can visually check / debug multiple material transitions by adding "URPTransitionGroup" to a parent of meshes and using the script "Transition Fader" under "DEBUG IN EDITOR".
+This will create a `URPTransitionGroup`, ready to be faded in / out.<br>NOTE: You can visually check / debug multiple material transitions by adding `URPTransitionGroup` to a parent of meshes and using the script's `Transition Fader` under "DEBUG IN EDITOR".
 This is handy to visualise all your children material transition in one push of a fader.

 ![URPTransitionGroup component](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img04.png?raw=true)

-7. Once you have created a URPTransitonGroup you can either:
+8. Once you have created a URPTransitonGroup you can either:
-    - write your own logic to transition/fade in or out your meshes by calling URPTransitonGroup's transition functions `FadeIn(float duration)` or `FadeOut(float duration)`
+    - write your own logic to transition/fade in or out your meshes by calling `URPTransitonGroup`'s transition functions `FadeIn(float duration)` or `FadeOut(float duration)`
-    - Use URPTransitonGroup inspector UI options to create transition from start without having to write any code.
+    - Use `URPTransitonGroup` inspector UI options to create transition from start without having to write any code.

-8. See the `ExampleTransition` scene in URPTransitionShaders/scenes/ExampleTransition for an example on how to use this package.
+9. See the `ExampleTransition` scene in URPTransitionShaders/scenes/ExampleTransition for an example on how to use this package.

 ## Transition Easing:

 You can set which type of animation easing for your material transition in the `URPTransitionGroup` component.
-Look for the `Transition Ease` drop down setting which easing will be used with "Transition on start" as well as when you call `FadeIn(float duration)` or `FadeOut(float duration)`.
+Look for the `Transition Ease` drop down that sets which easing will be used with `Transition on start` as well as when you call `FadeIn(float duration)` or `FadeOut(float duration)`.
+Know yer easing: https://easings.net/

 ## Final Notes: